-Mamata calls for protest, TMC says govt embarrassing country across world
+Mamata banerjee calls for protest tmc says govt embarrassing country across world

 Even as West Bengal Chief Minister Mamata Banerjee called for mass protests against the new citizenship law, her party TMC accused the Union government of “internationally embarrassing the country” and “making enemies out of friends”.

 Speaking at Digha on Friday, Banerjee said, “They may send us to jail, may torture us but we will not allow them to divide our country.
 We will fight back and I am calling all parties and organisations to join us.
 We together will go for a mass movement against the NRC and CAB.”